MeteorTeam/food/readme.md

-Simplex - Interview on July 9th, 10:30, see in mail Soluto - Interview on July 17th, 9:00, see in mail Genoox - Interview on July 19th, 5:00pm, see in mail Sealights - Interview on July 26th, 8:30am, SEND HER CV ASAP, see in mail
+Simplex - Interview on July 9th, 10:30, see in mail eXalate - Interview on July 10th, 10:30, see in mail Soluto - Interview on July 17th, 9:00, see in mail Genoox - Interview on July 19th, 5:00pm, see in mail Sealights - Interview on July 26th, 8:30am, SEND HER CV ASAP, see in mail